-Weak water pressure?
-The problem may not be with your plumbing—it could just be a grimy showerhead.
-Today you’ll learn how to clean your showerhead (the right way).
+The problem may not be with your plumbing—it could just be a grimy shower head restricting the water flow.
+Today you’ll learn how to clean a shower head (the right way).

 The Quick Cleaning Method